 The treatment of mild to moderate (less than 50-80 degrees) Scheuermann’s kyphosis is non-operative.
 Non-operative treatment includes stretching and physical therapy with routine radiographic follow up.
 Therapy and exercises include postural improvement, thoracic extensor, and core strengthening.

 Bracing with an extension orthosis has been attempted (Figure 5).
 Bracing requires significant patient compliance with brace wear of 16-23 hours per day.
 As is the case with scoliosis, bracing is chosen not so much to affect a correction but to stop progression; thus, it is indicated only if there is remaining skeletal growth anticipated.

 Operative treatment should be considered only in severe curves.
 Other indications for surgery include progressive deformity, neurologic deficit, spinal cord compression, and severe pain.
-As opposed to idiopathic scoliosis, there is no precise Cobb angle above which surgery is recommended, curves of 80 degrees or more in patients who have failed nonoperative treatment are usually indicated for surgery.
+Although there is no precise Cobb angle above which surgery is recommended, curves of 80 degrees or more in patients who have failed nonoperative treatment are usually indicated for surgery.

 Surgery includes posterior instrumented spinal fusion with pedicle screw fixation (Figure 6).
 Anterior surgery is much less common with improvements in posterior surgical intervention.
 With severe, rigid curves posterior (Ponte) osteotomies may be performed.
 Anticipation of 5-10 degrees of correction with each posterior osteotomy performed.
 More aggressive osteotomies (pedicle subtraction or vertebral column resection) can be used with increased risk of complications.
 Intraoperative neuromonitoring is the standard of care in patients with spinal deformity.

 Patient’s with curves less than 60 degrees typically have a benign course and a good clinical outcome with observation alone.
 Patients with kyphosis greater than 100 degrees have clinically significant impairment in pulmonary function.

 The Scoliosis Research Society and Harms Study Group both reported an overall complications rate of approximately 15% in Scheuermann’s Kyphosis.